 5. Open your private key file (host.key) and copy its contents.
 Open your certificate file and paste the contents of the private key file to the end of the certificate file.
 Save this file as server.crt.
 Create a backup of this file and the original certificate file by copying them to a secure location.

 DOWNLOADING THE ROOT CERTIFICATE.

-Search for the Root Certificate name on your certificate authorities website and download in PEM format.
+4. Search for the Root Certificate name on your certificate authorities' website and download it in PEM format.

 DOWNLOADING THE INTERMEDIATE CERTIFICATE

-Open up Intermediate Certificate like you did with the Root Certificate.
+1. Open up Intermediate Certificate as you did with the Root Certificate.

-Search for the Intermediate Certificate name on your certificate authorities website and download in PEM format.
+2. Search for the Intermediate Certificate name on your certificate authorities' website and download it in PEM format.

-Compare the Certificates to assure that the Issued by on the server.crt matches the Issued too on issuer.crt.
+Compare the Certificates to assure that the Issued by on the server.crt matches the Issued to on issuer.crt.
 See Image.